bsnes-emu/bsnes/docs/interface/higan.md

 until a game is loaded.
 Also,
 it's not named "console",
-it's named for the kind of console the loaded game runs on.
+it's named for the console that runs the loaded game.
 For example,
 when playing a Game Boy game,
 you will have a "Game Boy" menu.